 - Open System Protection.
 You can do that by following the steps from the previous solution.

-- In System Protection locate your hard drive and click on Configure.
+- Locate your hard drive and click on Configure.

 - Make sure to select Disable system protection.